aiven/aiven-docs/docs/products/kafka/howto/approvals.md

   - **Failed**: Request cannot complete the required action  (for example, due to Apache Kafka cluster issues or connectivity problems)
   - **Pending**: Request awaiting approval or decline
   - **Provisioning**: Request in progress.
-Topic is being created on the Apache Kafka cluster
+The topic is being created on the Apache Kafka cluster
 - **Requesting group**: Group that made the request
 - **Requester**: User who submitted the request